Marlins, Jeter part with exec Michael Hill after 19 seasons - WHIZ News

 Hill helped steer the Marlins through a coronavirus outbreak that nearly derailed their season.
 The Marlins beat the Chicago Cubs in the wild-card round of the playoffs before being eliminated by Atlanta and exceeded all outside expectations with a young, patchwork roster one year after losing 105 games.

+“It was a great step for us as an organization to see some of the progress we have made over the last three years,” Jeter said.

-Hill was general manager for six seasons before becoming president of baseball operations.
-He worked for three years in the Jeter regime as the organization underwent heavy turnover.
+Hill was general manager for six seasons before becoming president of baseball operations, and he retained that title even as Jeter overhauled the organizational structure.

+“The roles and the responsibilities have changed since we’ve gotten here,” Jeter said.
+“I think we’ve done a pretty good job of building each department of baseball operations.”

 Hill had a hand in the record $325 million, 13-year contract Giancarlo Stanton signed with the Marlins in 2014.
 He later was involved in trading Stanton and All-Stars Christian Yelich, Marcell Ozuna, Dee Gordon and J.T.
 Realmuto as the Marlins rebuilt from the farm system up under Jeter.